Webull Options Trading Levels

 Advanced Options Strategies

-One thing to note is that spread trading isn't yet as straightforward as it could be.
-Traders using the web-based platform who want to trade advanced strategies (multi-leg strategies combining both long and short options) will need to "leg into" their positions.
+For one thing, spread trading is not yet available on the web-based platform.
+Traders who want to trade advanced options strategies (multi-leg strategies combining long and short options) need to use the mobile app or desktop platform instead.

-Legging into complex positions is definitely a good way to implement different strategies, but traders should understand how margin requirements work when doing so.
-For example, it’s best to enter a long position first, then sell (write) against it.
-By following basic “order of operation” techniques, traders can maximize their use of Webull’s options trading features.
+Building advanced positions is certainly possible at Webull, but traders should understand how the margin requirements work while doing so.
+For example, it is often safer to go long first and then sell against a position.
+By following some simple order-of-operation techniques, traders can make better use of Webull’s options trading tools.

 Multi Leg Options